 Although accounting professionals with a bachelor’s degree and the required professional skills and industry experience can qualify for employment as financial controllers, those with professional certification have a better chance of securing jobs.
 Aspiring controllers can pursue the Certified Public Accountant certification, which is administered by the American Institute of CPAs.
 Other professional organizations that offer relevant certifications include the Institute of Financial Consulting and Institute of Finance and Management.

 Qualified financial controllers can find jobs in many different types of public and private organizations, ranging from insurance carriers, investment firms and banks to hospitals, colleges and universities, manufacturing firms and government agencies.
 Financial controllers who gain vast experience and pursue graduate degrees in business management or finance can progress to top positions such as chief financial officer, or CFO.
-The U.S. Bureau of Labor Statistics estimates that employment of financial managers, including financial controllers, will grow by 9 percent from 2012 to 2022, which is slower than the 11 percent average for all jobs.
+The U.S. Bureau of Labor Statistics estimates that employment of financial managers, including financial controllers, is projected to grow by 19 percent from 2016 to 2026, which is faster than the average growth rate for all occupations, which is 7 percent nationally.